cyschneck/Muller-EOT/README.md

 ![PyPi](https://img.shields.io/pypi/v/muller-eot)
 ![license](https://img.shields.io/github/license/cyschneck/Muller-EOT)

-A Python package for [M. Müller implementation of the "Equation of Time - Problem in Astronomy"](http://info.ifpan.edu.pl/firststep/aw-works/fsII/mul/mueller.pdf) to calculate EOT and the effect of eccentricity/obliquity
+A Python package for [M. Müller implementation of the "Equation of Time - Problem in Astronomy"](http://info.ifpan.edu.pl/firststep/aw-works/fsII/mul/mueller.pdf) to calculate the Equation of Time based on the individual effect of eccentricity and obliquity

 The combined effect of eccentricity and obliquity create the Equation of Time components.